QwIT-Development/firka/README_en.md

 ## What even are the app's features?
 ### See what's coming

 The home screen shows your upcoming lessons so you're never caught off guard.
-Filter by subject, group, or whatever you actually care about.
+Filter by subject, exams, or whatever you actually care about.
 The bottom bar is fully customizable, put what you use, hide what you don't.

 ### Grades, on your terms